These are the best menu items to savour across the GCC.

 Crispy Golden Langoustine at MiMi Mei Fair Dubai

-At the newly-opened MiMi Mei Fair Dubai, indulgence takes centre stage with the Crispy Golden Langoustine with Black Truffle—a dish that blends luxury and precision.
+At the newly opened MiMi Mei Fair Dubai, indulgence takes centre stage with the Crispy Golden Langoustine with Black Truffle—a dish that blends luxury and precision.
 Wrapped in delicate kataifi pastry, the langoustine is fried to a golden crisp, creating a delightful contrast between its crunchy exterior and the succulent seafood within.
 Elevating the decadence, a generous dollop of caviar crowns the dish, adding briny depth to the delicate shellfish.
 The finishing touch?
-A hint of black truffle infuses the dish with earthy opulence and surpasses the Apple Wood-Fired Roasted Peking Duck as my favourite of MiMi Mei Fair Dubai’s best dishes. – David Tapley, Editor-in-Chief.
+A hint of black truffle infuses the dish with earthy opulence, surpassing the Apple Wood-Fired Roasted Peking Duck as my favourite among MiMi Mei Fair Dubai’s best dishes. – David Tapley, Editor-in-Chief.

 Crushed Milk Chocolate Cookies at NAC Abu Dhabi